Retro64XYZ/retro64xyz.github.io/_posts/2018-02-15-2018-introduction-to-freenet.md

 Freenet is one tool that can be employed to enhance your privacy, give you a platform to publish on, and to contribute to global discourse.
 It is not a tool for surfing the clear net.
-You should not use Freenet if you main goal is to post on Facebook, surf Youtube, or use tools like GMAIL.
+You should not use Freenet if your main goal is to post on Facebook, surf Youtube, or use tools like GMAIL.
 Freenet is for individuals interested in contribution and discussion.